afonsobarrocal/LandGen-South-Douro-Wolf/README.md

 ## Code Repository - Staying Close to Home: Connectivity constraints in an isolated wolf subpopulation (`LandGen-South-Douro-Wolf`)

-This is the code repository for the article ["Staying Close to Home: Connectivity constraints in an isolated wolf subpopulation"]().
-Since the Iberian wolf (*Canis lupus signatus*) is an endangered species in Portugal (Pimenta et al., 2023), some of the information used to run the scripts was not made available, as it is considered sensitive.
+This is the code repository for the article ["Staying Close to Home: Connectivity constraints in an isolated wolf subpopulation"](). **UMA OU DUAS FRASES DE RESUMO DO PAPER.** Since the Iberian wolf (*Canis lupus signatus*) is an endangered species in Portugal (Pimenta et al., 2023), some of the information used to run the scripts was not made available, as it is considered sensitive.

 Repository structure: